dallasbgray/CR-10-bootloader-and-firmware/README.md

 If this process fails you will have erased the firmware on the board and will not have a bootloader to load firmware over USB so you would have to burn a bootloader successfully in order to get firmware back on the board.

 To burn the bootloader plug in the Arduino Uno, go to Tools and select:
-- Sanguino as the board
+1. Sanguino as the board
-- Processor as the ATmega1248p (16MHz)
+2. Processor as the ATmega1248p (16MHz)
-- Port as the Arduino Uno (NOT the Sanguino/Melzi.
-I know I know, it's a lot of names for the same thing, but the ISP is an In System Programmer not your Internet Service Provider, so in simple terms we're using the Uno as an interface to program the Melzi)
+3. Port as the Arduino Uno (NOT the Sanguino/Melzi)
+    - I know I know, it's a lot of names for the same board.
+Also, the ISP is an In System Programmer not your Internet Service Provider, so we're using the Uno in order to program the Melzi.
-- Programmer as Arduino as ISP (very important to select "Arduino as ISP" and not "ArduinoISP" or the other alternatives)
+4. Programmer as Arduino as ISP (very important to select "Arduino as ISP" and not "ArduinoISP" or the other alternatives)
-- Select burn bootloader
+5. Select burn bootloader

-**IMAGES COMING SOON**

 It should be done in a few seconds and there you have it, the bootloader has been flashed to your board once and for all!
 Now you can update the firmware whenever you'd like!!!

+![marlin_boot.jpg]

 There's currently no firmware on the board now, so check out the steps below to get that started!